patrickallaert/why-cant-we-have-nice-things/README.md

+# THIS IS A WORK IN PROGRESS AND NOT PUBLIC YET.
+HERE BE DRAGONS.

 # Why can't we have nice things

-This is an application to track RFCs and the people voting on them, as well as give insight into voting patterns and stuff.
+This is an application to uniformizes PHP internals data in one central place and add insight into it (voting patterns, history, etc.).
+It aims to unify the PHP wiki, the repository and the mailing list, by displaying a clear interface of who voted on what, the comments on an RFC directly on it, and all kinds of stuff.

 ## Setup